kentra/Autocert-PanOS/README.md

 - **Multi-Domain and Multi-Firewall Support:** Manage multiple domains and deploy to multiple firewalls.
 - **Scheduled Renewals:** Supports cron or scheduler-based automated renewals and deployments.
 - **Detailed Logging:** Comprehensive logs for troubleshooting and audit purposes.
-- **Configurable:** Flexible YAML-based configuration for easy customization.
+- **Configurable:** Flexible .env-based configuration for easy customization.

 ---